stephan-gh/M3/README.md

 As bbl contains Linux as the payload, bbl needs to be rebuilt whenever Linux changes.
 Note that the M³Linux applications are automatically built with every `b` run and initrd and DTS for Linux are generated before every start.

 M³Linux can be used via the boot scripts in `boot/linux/`.
-Note however, that M³Linux currently only works on RISC-V (both gem5 and hw).
+Note however, that M³Linux currently only works on RISC-V (both gem5 and hw23).

 References:
 -----------